pinkfrangipani/SWEN303/pt1-report.md

 We also selected Jane's Elizabeth and Justin's Steven personas.
 With Elizabeth, she has a goal of pursuing an academic career with an emphasis on helping her peers.
 She is characterised as an individual that does not have much experience with a student questioning platform but enjoys teaching and tutoring.
 The SQS is the perfect platform to practice her teaching skills in creating questions and explanations.
 Steven is a lecturer that primarily uses the SQS to provide his students with a platform where they can help each other in demonstrating knowledge of taught content in his course.
 He wishes to make sure that the students are using the system properly in a safe and collaborative environment.
 His goal is to maximise the quality of his teaching resources and academic research while minimising effort.

 Through this selection process, we believe that we found a diverse range of personas but are also general enough to capture a large number of similar users while minimising our biases.
-We have selected personas with different goals, attitudes and motivations that users of the SQS may relate to so the SQS can help them and their needs.
+We have selected personas with different goals, attitudes and motivations that users may relate to so the SQS can help them and their needs.